Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

     The database schema that will be compared and validated with respect to a reference schema.
 For example, if installing an repository from scratch, then the newly created schema will be a target schema for comparison against the appropriate reference schema.

-### Performing schema dumps
+### Perform schema dumps

 Schema dumps are XML representations of the database schema.

 Schema dumps can take place in two situations:

 1. The dump is triggered automatically on startup due to a difference being found between the reference and actual database schema.
 2. The dump is manually triggered by using a JMX client.

 Each of these scenarios is described in the following sections.